hypervel/hypervel.org/docs/docs/routing.md

 ```

 ::: important
-Laravel Hyperf uses `nikic/fast-route` as the core routing component.
-And the usage of Laravel Hyperf's routing system is similar to routing in Lumen framework.
+Hypervel uses `nikic/fast-route` as the core routing component.
+And the usage of Hypervel's routing system is similar to routing in Lumen framework.
 :::

 #### The Default Route Files

-All Laravel Hyperf routes are defined in your route files, which are located in the `routes` directory.
+All Hypervel routes are defined in your route files, which are located in the `routes` directory.
 These files are automatically loaded by your application's `App\Providers\RouteServiceProvider`.
 The `routes/web.php` file defines routes that are for your web interface.
 These routes are assigned the `web` middleware group.
 The routes in `routes/api.php` are stateless and are assigned the `api` middleware group.

 For most applications, you will begin by defining routes in your `routes/web.php` file.
 The routes defined in `routes/web.php` may be accessed by entering the defined route's URL in your browser.
 For example, you may access the following route by navigating to `http://example.com/user` in your browser: